-Indiana will be implementing 1915(i) Adult Mental Health Habilitation (AMHH) Services program.
-The proposed start date has been temporarily postponed, and the new start date will be posted to this web page soon.
-The AMHH services program is being adopted by Indiana to provide community-based opportunities for the care of adults with serious mental illness who may most benefit from keeping or learning skills to maintain a healthy safe lifestyle in the community.
+Effective November 1, 2014, Indiana implemented the 1915(i) Adult Mental Health Habilitation (AMHH) services program.
+The AMHH services program was adopted by Indiana to provide community-based opportunities for the care of adults with serious mental illness who may most benefit from keeping or learning skills to maintain a healthy safe lifestyle in the community.

 AMHH services are provided for individuals and their families, or groups of adult persons who are living in the community and who need help on a regular basis with serious mental illness or co-occurring mental illness and addiction disorders.
 This is accomplished by:

-An eligible AMHH services recipient will be authorized to receive specific requested AMHH services as approved by the State Evaluation Team and on their care plan for one year (365 days) from the Start Date of the approval.
+An eligible AMHH services recipient will be authorized to receive specific requested AMHH services as approved by the State Evaluation Team and on their care plan for one year (360 days) from the start date of the approval.
 The following are the AMHH services:

 AMHH services are intended for individuals who meet the all of following core target group criteria: